SENTRI Trusted Traveler Program Guide 2023 – Applying, Cost & Tips

 When arriving in the United States, simply bypass the normal lines and head to the Global Entry kiosks.
 Scan your passport or permanent resident card and fingerprints.
 After answering a few questions, a receipt will print which you hand to a CBP officer.

 TSA PreCheck When Flying From a United States Airport

 U.S. citizens and U.S. lawful permanent residents who are SENTRI members can use TSA PreCheck when flying from a participating United States airport.
-To access PreCheck benefits, SENTRI members should enter their PASSID in the Known Traveler Field when booking airline reservations.
+To access PreCheck benefits, SENTRI members should enter their PASSID in the Known Traveler Number Field when booking airline reservations.
 For future reservations, enter your PASSID in your Frequent Flyer profile so it automatically fills it in for you when booking.
 While you will not always receive TSA PreCheck, your odds dramatically increase when your information is inserted correctly.

 How Much Does SENTRI Cost?

 Out of the five Trusted Traveler Programs, SENTRI is the most expensive.
 It costs $122.50 with the following breakdown.